-Millions of Americans have found themselves swept away in the current of a culture where xanax, ativan and other extremely addictive benzodiazepines are being prescribed by the medical community for everything from backaches to test anxiety.
+Millions of Americans have found themselves swept away in the current of a culture where xanax, ativan, and other extremely addictive benzodiazepines are being prescribed by the medical community for everything from backaches to test anxiety.
 But what they don’t know, is that benzodiazepines are among the most addictive substances on Earth.
 After years of debilitating side effects, and still suffering from the symptoms they originally started out with, many are trying to conquer those addictions but they don’t have the resources.

 Today we will be talking about solutions for one scary and embarrassing side effect: Hair loss.

 Your hair forms from proteins located in the follicle or root of the skin.
-Blood vessels feed the skin and enables the cells to divide and your hair to push up through the skin and grow.
+Blood vessels feed the skin and enable the cells to divide and your hair to push up through the skin and grow.
 Nearby oil glands lubricate the hair to keep it healthy and strong.
 Interestingly, we are all born with a set point of about 5 million hair follicles and do not develop any more throughout our lives.

 Hair follicles go through periods of resting and growing at different intervals and some of these follicles stop growing hair as a person ages.
 During the resting phase, the follicle releases the strand of hair.
-Once it resumes the growing phase, it will grow a new hair.
+Once it resumes the growing phase, it will grow new hair.

 The average person loses between 50 to 100 hairs every day.
 Many things can cause you to lose more hair, here is a list from the American Academy of Dermatology Association.

 Let’s talk about how to prevent benzodiazepine withdrawal hair loss and how to counteract the hair loss side effects of your benzo.
 We have some pretty fabulous tips to help you keep your hair and even possibly grow your hair back.